leanprover/fp-lean/functional-programming-lean/src/next-steps.md

 ## Mathematics in Lean

-Most resources for mathematicians are written for Lean 3.
+Most resources for mathematicians are now available in Lean 4, now that the port of mathlib from Lean 3 is complete.
 A wide selection are available at [the community site](https://leanprover-community.github.io/learn.html).
-To get started doing mathematics in Lean 4, it is probably easiest to participate in the process of porting the mathematics library `mathlib` from Lean 3 to Lean 4.
-Please see the [`mathlib4` README](https://github.com/leanprover-community/mathlib4) for further information.

 ## Using Dependent Types in Computer Science